DrSmithFr/go-console/README.md

   colors := strings.Split(answer, ",")

   for _, color := range colors {
-    io.PrintText("One of your favorite color is " + color)
+    cmd.PrintText("One of your favorite color is " + color)
   }
 }
 ```